moise-mulungu/mixed-react-projects/project-info/teamdm/tech/react/react-hooks/react-hooks.md

 ## react hook lifecycle

 A React component undergoes three different phases in its lifecycle, including `mounting`, `updating`, and `unmounting`.
 Each phase has specific methods responsible for a particular stage in a component's lifecycle. react-hook-lifecycle image source: https://github.com/Wavez/react-hooks-lifecycle (done)DM: where is the image?
-State here where I can find the image.(the image is foud in teamdm/react-hooks folder).
+State here where I can find the image.(the image is found in teamdm/react-hooks folder).